- Undergraduate Majors

 - Private Fellowships and Scholarships Search (FastWeb)

-Minnesota residents who are certified by the Minnesota Office of Higher Education (MOHE) for the appropriate term/summer session to attend UW-Madison under the Minnesota-Wisconsin Tuition Reciprocity Agreement will be assessed the approved reciprocity tuition rate, plus the segregated fees assessed for all UW-Madison students It is the student's responsibility to inquire of MOHE about the suitability of reapplying, application procedures, and deadlines.
+Minnesota residents who are certified by the Minnesota Office of Higher Education (MOHE) for the appropriate semester to attend UW-Madison under the Minnesota-Wisconsin Tuition Reciprocity Agreement will be assessed the approved reciprocity tuition rate, plus the segregated fees assessed for all UW-Madison students.
+It is the student's responsibility to inquire of MOHE about the suitability of reapplying, application procedures, and deadlines.
 Questions and application requests should be directed to the Minnesota Office of Higher Education, 1450 Energy Park Drive, Suite 350, St. Paul, MN 55108-5227, (651) 642-0567 or (800) 657-3866.
 Students may also obtain additional information at The Minnesota Office of Higher Education.